Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Nightscout/Nightscout_update.md

 <img width="auto" height="auto" border="0" align="center"  src="/my-project/img/Heroku/Select_your_App.jpg" title="Select Deploy Tab"/>
 <br>

-* In the middle bit, click on the GitHub button if it isn’t already showing as connected.
+* In the middle bit (Deploy)section, click on the GitHub button if it isn’t already showing as connected.
 It will ask you to authorize the connection if you’re doing it for the first time.

 <img width="auto" height="auto" border="0" align="center"  src="/my-project/img/Heroku/github connected.jpg" title="Select Deploy Tab"/>
 <br>